AdwoaAgyeiwaa/Beginner-SQL-Codes/Data_Cleaning_in_SQL.md

 WHERE
  LENGTH(table_column_name) doesn't meet condition;
 ```
-You can then account for this error if you prefer not to update the table by using the substring command, "SUBSTr()"<br>
+You can then account for this error if you prefer not to update the table by using the substring command, `SUBSTr()`<br>
 ```
 SELECT
  table_column_name